31 Best Eco-Friendly Mattresses: Organic & Non-Toxic

 Avocado, as a brand, is highly committed to sustainability and eco-friendly practices, including owning the entire supply chain.
 This is their most popular mattress.
 Most customers love it, with 90% awarding it 4 or 5 stars according to Yotpo.

 Why It's Best for Side Sleepers: The medium and plush versions of this mattress offer extra pressure relief that is essential for people who sleep on their side.
-It helps relieve sore hips and neck, and improves sleep quality for any side or combination sleeper.
+In my experience and based on customer feedback, it can help relieve sore hips and neck, and improve sleep quality for side or combination sleepers.

 Personal Experience: My wife loved the low motion transfer on the Avocado Green Mattress.
 I have been accused in the past (probably fairly) of being a restless sleeper, but with this mattress, she wasn't disturbed at all whenever I decided to turn.

-I have to agree this is a very comfortable mattress.
+I have to agree, this is a very comfortable mattress.
 Everything about it feels perfectly balanced.
-The combination of comfort, an impressive range of certifications, and a fair price point make the Green Mattress a great choice for almost any type of sleeper.
+The combination of comfort, an impressive range of certifications, and a fair price point makes the Green Mattress a great choice for almost any type of sleeper.

 The only small downside is that it isn't fully biodegradable due to the steel coils and perimeter, but this would be the case for any hybrid mattress as metal is inherent in the design.
 When compared to other hybrids, the Avocado Green is the mattress I would recommend.